Chae Myung-shin: Early life

-Chae Myung-shin was born on November 27, 1926, in Koksan County, to a father who was an anti-Japanese activist and a devout Christian mother, and grew up as a native believer.
+Chae Myung-shin was born on 27 November 1926, in Koksan County, to a father who was an anti-Japanese activist and a devout Christian mother, and grew up as a native believer.
 His father was imprisoned and was released shortly after independence of Korea in 1945, but died in early December 1945 due to the aftereffects of torture, and his mother worked as a member of the church.

 Career

 In 1944, at the age of 19, Chae was conscripted into the Imperial Japanese Army and participated in training.
 After training, he was stationed at South Pyongan Province.
 Following the independence of Korea in 1945, he attended and graduated from Pyongyang Normal School.
 Chae was appointed as a teacher to Deokhae Elementary School in Yonggang, South Pyongan Province.
-Afterwards, he taught at Jinnampo Elementary School, but following the Soviet occupation of the northern part of Korean Peninsula, Chae met Kim Il-sung, North Korea’s founder, at the opening ceremony of the Pyongyang Institute, a military and political academy.
+Afterwards, he taught at Jinnampo Elementary School, but following the Soviet occupation of the northern part of Korean Peninsula, Chae met Kim Il Sung, North Korea's founder, at the opening ceremony of the Pyongyang Institute, a military and political academy.
 Kim proposed that he and Chae work together, though Chae managed to decline his offer.

 Chae moved to the southern part of Korean Peninsula in 1947, to escape communism.
 After breaking up with his mother and family who were in the church at the time, Chae moved alone and arrived in Seoul.

 In 1948, he applied for the 5th cadet recruitment of the Chosun Defense Academy and passed.
 In his nine months in the Defense Academy, he was the top performer in his class, and scored the 26th position out of the 400 students, at the time of graduation.
 After graduating from the 5th term of the Military Academy, he was appointed as second lieutenant.
 On the same year, Chae and other eight soldiers were sent to Jeju Island in order to suppress the uprising by Workers' Party of South Korea and Jeju Provincial Party.
 In 1949, he took part in battles against communist forces near the city of Kaesong.
-In 1949, he was stationed at Mount Taebaeksan, where he was tasked to subdue the communist guerrillas in South Korea.
-At that time, the communist partisans were engaged in guerrilla warfare in the mountainous regions of Gangwon-do and Gyeongbuk.
-In Gangwon-do, Chae reunited with his mother since leaving North Korea in 1947.
+In 1949, he was stationed at the mountain Taebaeksan, where he was tasked to subdue the communist guerrillas in South Korea.
+At that time, the communist partisans were engaged in guerrilla warfare in the mountainous regions of Gangwon Province and North Gyeongsang Province.
+In Gangwon Province, Chae reunited with his mother since leaving North Korea in 1947.
 After being reunited with her, they separated three weeks later.